 I’m sure you’ve heard about the one-off “smart” buildings like the Japanese Fujisawa or Abu Dhabi’s Masdar.
 If you haven’t, then you’ve surely heard about a whacky eco-friendly smart city solution by innovative cities like Copenhagen, Singapore, or Hong Kong.
-Other than that… We’re pretty much at zilch for reaching our back-to-the-future goals (not even a mass commoditized hoverboard?!).
+Other than that… our back-to-the-future goals are limited.

 What’s the Holdup?: Conservative Mindsets

 The experts suggest that the world is highly conservative when it comes to Smart Cities.
 Many are willing to use the technology, but few are willing to act as the guinea pigs and reap the consequences of a large-scale failure.
 March 2017 saw an entire city within Ukraine without power when the grid was taken offline by hackers.
 It is these setbacks that make other countries quite hesitant to pursue new and “risky” technology.